 In order to carry out this task, Florana has to work from sunset, all the way through the night and straight onto dawn, at which point… wait, no spoilers!
 Being a bunny/plant hybrid has certain advantages.
 Not only does it allow for some mighty jumps, but it also lets you latch onto hooks by way of vines.
 Seeing how each level has you traversing blocks, rotating them to reach the exit, that’s certainly a useful ability.

-Upon starting a new game, only Sunset – the first world – is available, but finish that one, and two more will unlock: Midnight and Dawn.
+Upon starting a new game, only Sunset – the first world – is available, but finish that one and two more will unlock: Midnight and Dawn.
 Upon completing a level, the next is unlocked, and so on and so forth.
 There’s no way to skip or otherwise cheat your way past any of them.
 Why one would even consider doing that in the first place is beyond me, though.

 As you go along, the game gradually adds more to the standard ‘rotate and jump’ formula, sufficiently explaining each new mechanic upon introducing them.
 At first, everything’s simple enough as you move along a predetermined path, jumping from block to block.
 But soon enough, you’ll be grabbing handles to move blocks otherwise out of reach, hiding walls by manipulating key panels (switch blocks?), and other fun stuff.
-Individually, these contraptions make for simple puzzles, but once the game starts throwing multiple colored walls at you… that’s when things get tricky.
+Individually, these contraptions make for simple puzzles, but once the game starts throwing multiple coloured walls at you… that’s when things get tricky.

 The sun is rising, but it’s getting darker…

-See, latching onto a handle allows you to move two blocks at once: the one you’re firmly attached to, and the one reached by channeling your inner plant.
+See, latching onto a handle allows you to move two blocks at once: the one you’re firmly attached to, and the one reached by channelling your inner plant.
 In the later levels, this is used to create some devious puzzles which had me stumped for a good bit.
 I did figure it out eventually though, more often than not followed by an “oh right!” reaction, as I’d missed something semi-obvious.
-But in my defense, keeping track of all those buttons, handles, panels etc. is anything but easy; especially in the fourth world.
+But in my defence, keeping track of all those buttons, handles, panels etc. is anything but easy; especially in the fourth world.

 That one’s called Challenge, and rightfully so, as it’s noticeably more difficult than the main stuff!
 After failing to complete even a single level, I decided that Sunset, Midnight and Dawn were enough for me.
 I’d [spoilers deleted] and that would have to suffice.
 Not that I didn’t welcome the added layer of complexity Challenge brought along, it was just too much for me.
 That screenshot above?
 Let me know if/when you figure that part out.
 Like I said: truly a fitting name.